kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 Second example.
 We will write a Test Case in Katalon Studio that visits the [http://demoaut-mimic.kazurayam.com/](http://demoaut-mimic.kazurayam.com/).
 The top page displays a current timestamp in the unit of seconds.
 So everytime you retrieve this page, the page changes slightly at the timestamp portion.

-The second example will show you; *How is the current page of a web system different from what it was previously since 5 minutes ago, 3 hours ago, or 2 days ago?
-I want to see the differences in HTML code, not only visually as screenshots comparison.*
+*How is the current page of a web system different from what it was previously since 5 minutes ago, 3 hours ago, or 2 days ago?
+I want to see the differences in HTML code, not only visually as screenshots comparison.* --- the second example will show you.

 #### (1) Test Case

-In your project, you want to make the copy of the following Test Case example.
+In your project, you want to copy&paste the following Test Case code.

 - [`Test Cases/main/CURA/VisualTestingChronos`](Scripts/main/CURA/VisualTestingChronos/Script1627619550263.groovy)